 Operating lease obligation.
 We lease our offices from a related party that is connected with our CEO.
 We entered into a lease effective September 1, 2010 for a period of two years with a monthly rental payment of \$10,359.
-Rent expense was \$33,959 and \$31,080 for the three months ended March 31, 2012 and 2011, respectively.
-Our lease is due to expire at the end of August 2012.
+Rent expense was \$98,455 and \$93,240 for the nine months ended September 30, 2012 and 2011, respectively.
+Our lease expired at the end of August 2012 and is currently on a term of month-to-month.
 Based upon our current growth projections, we anticipate either renewing our existing lease agreement and expanding our operations with a lease of a second facility or in the alternative, may elect to not renew our existing lease and seek an entirely new facility sometime in late 2012 or 2013.
 We may also elect to purchase a future facility.
-The amounts shown in the accompanying table reflect our estimates of lease obligations for the twelve months ending 2012 through 2016 and are based upon our current estimates of our projected needs and our forecast of the commercial real estate market in Las Vegas, including a 5% cost of living increase.
+The amounts shown in the accompanying table reflect our estimates of lease obligations for the twelve months ending 2013 through 2017 and are based upon our current estimates of our projected needs and our forecast of the commercial real estate market in Las Vegas, including a 5% cost of living increase.
 These estimates are summarized as follows: